jacksonnorris/bc-readme-generator/readmeArea/README.md

 ## How to Contribute

-I would appreciate that
+If have anything to contribute, that would be great!

 ## Tests

-node
+This project uses node to test

 ## Questions